pio-ste/document_to_graph_converter/README.md

 # document_to_graph_converter
-Converting noSQL document database to graph database from JSON to cypher query language
+Converting NoSQL document database to graph database from JSON to cypher query language

 JavaFX, org.json